-Fin whales are present in the Stellwagen Bank area year round, peaking in May and July.
+Fin whales are present in the Stellwagen Bank area year-round, peaking in May and July.
 Fin whales are present in and around the project area, but most sightings were to the north and east in the spring and summer.
-Fin whales feed in response to abundance of variety of schooling fishes and euphausiids.
-(NMFS, 1991) There is no current determination of population trends for this species, but, despite their high abundance compared to other species, they remain depleted relative to historic levels.
-(NMFS, 1999)
+Fin whales feed in response to the abundance of a variety of schooling fishes and euphausiids (NMFS, 1991).
+There is no current determination of population trends for this species, but, despite their high abundance compared to other endangered whale species, they remain depleted relative to historic levels (NMFS, 1999).